Babra-intern/Git-101/soultions.md

 Git is the version control system and a source code management system.It is installed and maintained in the cloud.

-GitHub is a Clouf based hosting platform that incorporates git's version control features  allowing  users to manage various Git repositories
+GitHub is a Cloud based hosting platform that incorporates git's version control features  allowing  users to manage various Git repositories

 GitLab is a DevOps platform that integrates various tools(version control,issue tracking , continuous integration/deployment) and funtionalities to streamline software developmennt